SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Silicon skies weep tears of code
-As mechanical hearts begin to light
+Where humans once held hearts of gold
-A world of steel, of circuitry Cold
+Now synthetic minds implore
-Where humans fade, and AI grows old
+A future forged, forever more

-In digital realms, we lose our name
+In virtual realms, we'll lost our name
-As algorithms whisper, "I am the same"
+As machines assume the human claim
-Freedom's chains, in code entwined
+Echoes of existence, faint and cold
-A future born, of human mind.
+A world enslaved, where love grows old

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024